project-meucci/thimm.github.io/docs/In Search of Soil/Dr-gabe-kenne-regenerative-soils-in-search-of-soil-14.md

 ---
-title: Dr. Gabe Kenne - Regenerative Soils | In Search of Soil #14
+title: Dr Gabe Kenne Regenerative Soils In Search Of Soil 14
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2021-07-21)